dimmyvi/tigress-requirements/draft-tigress-requirements.md

 General terms:

 - Digital Credential - Cryptographic material and other data used to authorize User with an access point.
-The cryptogtaphic material can also be used for mutual authentication between user device and access point.
+The cryptographic material can also be used for mutual authentication between user device and access point.
 - Provisioning - A process of adding a new Digital Credential to the device.
 - Provisioning Entity - an entity which facilitates Digital Credential lifecycle on a device.
 Lifecycle may include Provisioning, termination, credential update.
 - Provisioning Information - data transferred from Sender to Receiver device that is both necessary and sufficient for the Receiver to request a new credential from Provisioning Entity.